ayeuhugyu/PepperBot/notes.md

   - saved prompts can now be deleted
 - gpt now has a completely new prompt
   - if you for some reason want to use the old prompt, you still can by running `p/prompt clone PepperBot/old` and then `p/prompt default old`
-- gpt conversations are now MUCH more customizable via the use of p/conversation setparam
+- gpt conversations are now MUCH more customizable via the use of p/conversation configure
 - gpt responses now use openai's seeding feature so they can be reproduced
 - AI can now see stickers
 - default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)